gabor-boros/questdb-stock-market-dashboard/README.md

 ### Define Python dependencies

-As mentioned, our project will have two pieces.
-For now, let's focus on the periodic jobs that will fetch the data from Finnhub.
+As mentioned, our project will have two parts.
+For now, let's focus on the routine jobs that will fetch the data from Finnhub.

 As in the case of every standard Python project, we are using `requirements.txt` to define the dependencies the project will use.
 Place the `requirements.txt` in your project root with the content below:

 ```
 finnhub-python==2.4.5   # The official Finnhub Python client
 pydantic==1.8.2        # We will use Pydantic to create data models
 celery[redis]==5.1.2   # Celery will be the periodic task executor
 psycopg2==2.9.1        # We are using QuestDB's PostgreSQL connector